danwilliams/standards-rs/README.md

 ### Fonts

-Our custom comment headers use symbols from [Font Awesome](https://fontawesome.com/), which is available in the [Nerd Font](https://www.nerdfonts.com/) range.
+Our custom comment headers use symbols from [Font Awesome][], which is available in the [Nerd Font][] range.
 We therefore suggest that you pick one of the Nerd Fonts for your editor, so that you are able to see the symbols correctly.

 As an aside, it's worth also configuring your terminal with a Nerd Font too, so that you can see the symbols correctly in any command-line interactions.